CellProfiler/CellProfiler-Analyst/docs/source/7_image_viewer.rst

 default.

 The Classifier menu provides an item that will let you classify the objects in the current image.
-This item is only enabled if Classifier is running and trained (via the find rules button).
+This item is only enabled if Classifier is running and trained.
 For more on this feature see the **Score image** discussion in section III.C.6.

 - **Tip**: You can use keyboard shortcuts to toggle each channel on/off: Ctrl+1, +2, +3, … will toggle first, second, third, etc. color channels.